It’s STILL hard to believe the world we’re living in right now. Life “before” feels like an eternity ago.

-And yet, many of us are continuing trying to wrap our heads around the situation… especially as things are changing so quickly across the nation.
-I know I for one am still vacillating back-and-forth between thinking “it’s all going to be OK!” and feeling like I’m going to burst into tears.
+And it seems like every month or season we have to wrap our heads around yet another new situation… I know I for one continue, even after all this time, to vacillate back-and-forth between thinking “it’s all going to be OK!” and feeling like I’m going to burst into tears.
 (Maybe we all need a little pep talk….)

-A disclaimer: This situation is still rapidly evolving and is widely varied based on geography, evidence by the stark discrepancies across the US.
+A disclaimer: This situation is constantly evolving and is widely varied based on geography, evidenced by the stark discrepancies across the US and over the past several months.
 There is no playbook for this pandemic, friends — it’s uncharted territory for all of us… and there’s no way to predict how things are going to continue to pan out or what COVID-19 will mean for any given family.

-Although we know more than we did in March, scientists and researchers still do not have a handle on the exact clinical picture for COVID-19.
-Increasingly, experts have been explaining that many people may be entirely asymptomatic (perhaps 40%, per the CDC), which may partly help explain how the virus spread so widely and so rapidly — people have been transmitting the virus without even knowing that they themselves are infected (although, there’s also evidence that people with fewer symptoms are less likely to spread the virus.
+Although it’s true that scientists and researchers are still working to get a handle on the exact clinical picture for COVID-19, we know a lot more than we did in March.
+Increasingly, experts have been explaining that many people may be entirely asymptomatic (perhaps upwards of 40%), which may partly help explain how the virus can spread so widely and rapidly (and quietly) — people can transmit the virus without even knowing they are infected.

 How Does the Coronavirus Affect Children?

-Based on the evidence available — from the US and all around the world — children do not seem to be as impacted by the virus as adults — but it doesn’t mean they are immune.
+The growing body of evidence from the US and all around the world is confirming what early studies reported: that children do not seem to be as impacted by the virus as adults — but they are not immune.

-At this point, research has continued to reinforce the early conclusions that a vast majority of pediatric cases are asymptomatic, mild, or moderate.
-Indeed, data still indicates that most pediatric COVID patients suffer mild symptoms and have an “excellent prognosis.”
+More specifically, research has continued to reinforce the early conclusions that a vast majority of pediatric cases are asymptomatic, mild, or moderate, and data indicates that most pediatric COVID patients suffer mild symptoms and have an “excellent prognosis.”
+Children also have lower hospitalization rates compared to older age groups.

 Current research does, however, suggest that babies (under 1 year) may be more likely to suffer “severe” or “critical” symptoms compared to older children.

-The coronavirus is increasingly deadly with advanced age.
+Numbers show that the coronavirus is increasingly deadly with age.
 In China, the average age of death from the coronavirus was in the seventies (especially individuals with other health problems or smokers); in Italy, the median age of death was eighty, and by far most fatalities are among seniors.

 [Note: there has been a major problem in the media, which has often relayed these statistics with the insinuation that it’s “only” old people who are affected.
 Even if that were true — and it’s not — it would still be a tragic and unacceptable loss of life.]